Volkswagen Golf: Fourth generation (Mk4/A4, Typ 1J; 1997)

-The 'Golf Mk4 was first introduced in August 1997, followed by a notchback version (VW Bora or, in North America, again VW Jetta) in August 1998 and a new Golf Variant (estate) in March 1999.
-There was no Mk4-derived Cabriolet, although the Mk3 Cabriolet received a facelift in late 1999 that consisted of bumpers, grills, and headlights similar to those of the Mark IV models.
+The Golf Mk4 was first introduced in August 1997 and later released in October of that same year as the 1998 model, followed by a notchback version (VW Bora or, in North America, again VW Jetta) in August 1998 and a new Golf Variant (estate) in March 1999.
+There was no Mk4-derived Cabriolet, although the Mk3 Cabriolet received a facelift in late 1999 that consisted of bumpers, grille, and headlights similar to those of the Mark IV models.

-As with the earlier three versions of the Golf, the UK market received each version several months later than the rest of Europe.
+As with the earlier three versions of the Golf, the UK and other right-hand drive markets received each version several months later than the rest of Europe.
 The hatchback version was launched there in the spring of 1998 and the estate some 12 months later (around the same time as the Bora).

 New high-performance models included the 3.2-litre VR6-engined four-wheel-drive Golf "R32" introduced in 2002, its predecessor, the 2.8-litre VR6-engined "Golf V6 4Motion" (succeeding the 2.9-litre Mk3 "Golf VR6 Syncro"), as well as the famous 1.8T (turbo) 4-cylinder used in various Volkswagen Group models.
+The Golf GTI was offered with both 1.8T and 2.8-litre VR6 for this generation.